On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Setup

 for players $1$ and $2$ respectively.
 We will refer to these functions $f_t$ and $g_t$ as the \emph{strategy functions} for players $1$ and $2$ at step $t$.
 Critically, observe that we are not allowing for telepathy in the updates.
 In other words, the history used by player $1$ at step $t$ does not include $\{\bm{Q_s}\}_{s=1}^{t-1}$, and the history used by player $2$ at step $t$ does not include $\{\bm{P_s}\}_{s=1}^{t-1}$.
 This is in agreement with the information structure of the traditional repeated game environment.
 We now put forward several definitions to identify key sub-classes of these strategies.

 \begin{definition} We say that a repeated game strategy for player $1$ is \emph{self-agnostic} if player $1$ uses only the action sequence of player $2$ to decide her mixed strategy $P_t$ at step $t$.
-With an abuse of notation, the strategy function can be replaced by a function $f_t: \{0,1\}^{t-1} \to [0,1]$ such that the mixed strategy for player $1$ at step $t$ is given by $\bm{P_t} = f_t(\bm{(J)^{t-1}})$. \end{definition} Note that player $1$ is actually aware of her mixed strategies $\bm{P_1}, \bm{P_2}, \dots, \bm{P_{t-1}}$ at step $t$ since she is aware of her strategy functions $f_1, f_2, \dots, f_{t-1}$ and, for $1 \leq s \leq t-1$, $\bm{P_s}$ can be determined from $f_s$ and $\bm{(J)^{s-1}}$.
-Thus, by self-agnostic, we only mean that player $1$ is agnostic to the actual realizations of her actions up to that step in the process of choosing her next mixed strategy.
+With an abuse of notation, the strategy function can be replaced by a function $f_t: \{0,1\}^{t-1} \to [0,1]$ such that the mixed strategy for player $1$ at step $t$ is given by $\bm{P_t} = f_t(\bm{(J)^{t-1}})$. \end{definition} Colloquially speaking, the self-agnostic property stipulates that player $1$ is agnostic to the actual realizations of \emph{her own actions} up to that step in the process of choosing her next mixed strategy.

 From the point of view of player $1$, we now define \textit{no-regret} strategies, as well as \textit{uniformly no-regret} strategies against an \textit{oblivious opponent}.
-The former is precisely the classical definition of consistency first proposed by~\citet{hannan1957approximation}, while the latter is a strictly stronger condition, requiring an effective non-asymptotic guarantee on regret.
-We will use the stronger uniform no-regret condition to derive our results.
+The former is precisely the classical definition of consistency first proposed by~\citet{hannan1957approximation}, while the latter is a slightly stronger condition, requiring an effective non-asymptotic guarantee on regret.
+We will use the uniform no-regret condition to derive our results.

 \begin{definition} A self-agnostic repeated game strategy $\{f_t\}_{t \geq 1}$ is said to be \emph{no-regret} if

 for all opponent sequences $\{J_t\}_{t \geq 1}$. \end{definition}

 \begin{definition} A self-agnostic repeated game strategy $\{f_t\}_{t \geq 1}$ is said to be \emph{uniformly no-regret} if